 - CT scan

-As a part of the VEC’s diverse referral clinic, the Internal Medicine service has direct consultative access to veterinary specialists in various other disciplines – including oncology – ensuring the most complete approach to each patient’s medical and surgical needs.
+As a part of the VEC’s diverse referral clinic, the Internal Medicine service has direct consultative access to veterinary specialists in various other disciplines, ensuring the most complete and integrated approach to each patient’s medical and surgical needs.

 The VEC is a 24 hour, 7 day a week facility.
 All patients requiring hospitalization will be closely monitored throughout the day and night by qualified veterinarians and registered veterinary technical staff.
 The comfort, safety and well being of the patient are their primary concern.

-Consultations with Dr. Mason are available by referral from a primary care veterinarian.
+Consultations with Drs.
+Mason and Pandya are available by referral from a primary care veterinarian.